Campus ICO-Germans Trias i Pujol

 Camí de les Escoles s/n08916 Badalona, Barcelona, Spain

-First, we want to understand how epigenetic drug treatments affect gene expression, and chromatin at different contexts in the human genome.
-Epigenetic drugs currently used in the clinic include those for the treatment of patients with Acute Myeloid Leukemia and Myelodysplastic Syndrome.
-Our work involves experiments on human cell lines as well as analyses of data from samples extracted from patients undergoing drug treatment.
-A better understanding of the effects of these drugs and how they work may lead in the future to more personalized treatments.
+Finally, we want to understand how epigenetic drugs affect gene expression and chromatin in different genomic contexts.
+Epigenetic drugs currently used in the clinic include those for the treatment of patients with acute myeloid leukaemia and myelodysplastic syndrome.
+Our work involves analysing data from experiments on human cell lines.
+A more in-depth understanding of the effects of these drugs and how they work may lead to improved or more personalized medicine in the future.

 2018 - present